 2…e6 The choice for practical players, employed by Karpov, Korchnoi, Anand, and many other strong Grandmasters.
 Not too much theory to learn, black gives up the center but grabs the two bishops and develops any way he can.
 He can either play in Hedgehog style or adopt a French-type structure.
 Definitely the most flexible choice.
 See more in the following game.

 2…c6 As we explained before, this is a tricky but also flexible option for black.
 The idea is to continue with d5 and Bf5 developing in a normal way.
 Black may also consider ideas with Qb6 attacking the b2 pawn.
 This continuation leads to unclear positions.

 2…d5 This is a very solid choice.
-It was played by Kasparov in rapid events and other strong Grandmasters like Radjabov, Ponomariov, Tiviakov and many others.
-Black’s main idea is to capture with the E pawn and later develop his bishop to d6, pawn to f5 and later Nd7-f6.
+It was played by Kasparov in rapid events and other strong Grandmasters like Radjabov, Ponomariov, Tiviakov, and many others.
+Black’s main idea is to capture with the E pawn and later develop his bishop to d6, a pawn to f5, and later Nd7-f6.
 This is the choice we feel is the safest way to play for black.